The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Instrumentation considerations

-The two larger instruments, meanwhile, are $4\times$ larger as the are intended to take advantage of the full 4.7-meter focal surface of AtLAST, corresponding to the full 2$^\circ$ diameter geometric FoV.
-We chose to design the mount points for these to be Nasmyth (i.e. fixed in elevation while the telescope points; see the blue instruments in Fig.~\ref{fig:receiver_cabin}).
+The two larger instruments, meanwhile, are $4\times$ larger as they are intended to take advantage of the full 4.7-meter focal surface of AtLAST, corresponding to the full 2$^\circ$ diameter geometric FoV.
+We chose to design the mount points for these to be Nasmyth (i.e.,\ fixed in elevation while the telescope points; see the blue instruments in Fig.~\ref{fig:receiver_cabin}).
 This is due to their exceptional volumes and masses (up to 30 tons, see Table~\ref{tab:masses}), the desire to facilitate operations, installation, access to the large instruments, cabling, and electronics for maintenance, and to accommodate the likely scenario they will be modular.
-We refer to these as `on-elevation-axis' since they are co-axial with the elevation axis.
-As the focal surface areas of the on-elevation-axis instruments are four times larger than those of the smaller instruments, we estimate the cooling requirements to be four times larger as well, resulting in a power budget of 160~kW per instrument for the cryogenics alone (Table~\ref{tab:energy}).
+As the focal surface areas of the Nasmyth instruments are four times larger than those of the smaller instruments, we estimate the cooling requirements to be four times larger as well, resulting in a power budget of 160~kW per instrument for the cryogenics alone (Table~\ref{tab:energy}).

 All six instruments are allocated a length of up to 6 meters, about the length of a typical shipping container used for freight, which will allow for readout and back-end electronics to be directly mounted on the backs of the instruments or the floor nearby.
 We note that the Nasmyth support platforms put the weight of the instruments directly on the azimuthal support structure, rather than the primary mirror backup structure.
-This places an additional demand on the antenna stiffness as the on-elevation-axis instruments are no longer directly attached to the same support structure that carries the telescope optics (i.e. M1, M2, and M3).
-Finite element analysis shows that the relative pointing offset between the optical field of view and the instrument is acceptable, with the worst offsets during azimuthal turnaround (see Table~\ref{tab:eigenfreq}, modes \#2 and \#4).
+This places an additional demand on the antenna stiffness, as the Nasmyth instruments are no longer directly attached to the same support structure that carries the telescope optics (i.e., M1, M2, and M3).
+The FEA shows that the relative pointing offset between the optical FoV and the instrument is acceptable, with the worst offsets during azimuthal turnaround (see Table~\ref{tab:eigenfreq}, modes \#2 and \#4).